 To ensure that dismissal is orderly and safe for all children, dismissal plans should be as consistent as possible.
 Dismissal changes should be made only when absolutely necessary, as they are a source of confusion for children.
-If a change is necessary, a note must be sent to the classroom teacher (not the main office) with the child in the morning.
-All dismissal changes must be documented in writing.
+If a change is necessary, It must be entered into our online form entitled "OPEROO".
+The form opens at 3:00pm for the following day (3pm Tuesday for Wednesday dismissal changes) and closes each morning at 9:30am.